SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/customize-for-mobile.md

 ---
 uid: help-en-mailing-customize-for-mobile
-title: Customise the message for display on mobile devices
+title: Customize the message for display on mobile devices
-description: Customise the message for display on mobile devices
+description: Customize the message for display on mobile devices
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 02.20.2023
 keywords: Marketing
-so.topic: help
+so.topic: howto
 language: en
 ---